 I the city center of Coro there are many old colonial buildings preserved.
 It was a very nice place and we would have liked to stay longer.
 But unfortunately there was not enough time this time.
 It is a pity but we know there are other more interesting places to visit in Venezuela.
 Next place we are going to is Merida.
 But our story from there is for

 For its combination of art and architecture University of Caracas is a UNESCO World heritage.

-story from there is for the next entry on the blogg.
+the next entry on the blogg.